• Skip to main content

-In this post we learn how to build a simple 70 + 70 watt stereo power amplifier circuit using transistors.
+In this post I have explained how to build a simple 70 + 70 watt stereo power amplifier circuit using transistors.
 The entire design along with power supply and PCB layouts are provided in the following article.

 Circuit Description